 BTS tops Billboard Hot 100 for 5th straight week with ‘Butter’

-Superband BTS again retained the top spot on Billboard’s main singles chart for the fifth straight week with its upbeat summer number “Butter.”
+Superband BTS retained the top spot on Billboard’s main singles chart for the fifth straight week with its upbeat summer number “Butter,” once again outpacing the group’s chart record.

 “Of the 54 songs in history that have debuted at No. 1 on the #Hot100, “Butter” is just the 11th to spend its first five weeks at No. 1,” it added.